JohnGoldsmith/dotnetrdf-wiki/UserGuide-Updating-With-SPARQL.md

 # Update Representation

 Classes relating to SPARQL Update can be found in the ##VDS.RDF.Update## namespace.
 Unlike Queries a SPARQL Update may contain multiple commands to be executed separated by a semicolon (just like DDL for SQL) so the basic representation of a SPARQL Update is the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommandSet|SparqlUpdateCommandSet]] which represents a set of commands to be executed.
-This has a //Commands// property which returns an enumeration of [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommand|SparqlUpdateCommand]] instances.
+This has a `Commands` property which returns an enumeration of [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommand|SparqlUpdateCommand]] instances.

 The ##SparqlUpdateCommand## is the abstract base class for all SPARQL Updates.
 Concrete implementations of this class for each possible SPARQL Update command can be found in the ##VDS.RDF.Update.Commands## namespace.